Knowledge of the damage that food waste does to the environment has led to a sea change in most people’s behaviour over the past few years.

-It’s important to layer properly.
-Cover each addition of food waste with a layer of garden waste.
+Cover each addition of food waste with a layer of garden waste and/or paper and cardboard waste.
 Garden waste helps to maintain air gaps in the waste material.
 If you have the space, you could save summer and autumn garden waste for when you need it during the winter months.

 Carbon-rich substances include woody garden waste, wood chips, sawdust, and paper products, such as cardboard and newspaper.
-Eggshells also provide carbon – crush them first.
 Your food waste provides nitrogen, as do fresh grass clippings and fresh green leaves.

 Can I compost without garden waste?

 If you lack garden waste, you can use the other sources of carbon mentioned.
-Cardboard should be torn up (with labels and stickers removed), paper and newspaper should be shredded, toilet roll/kitchen roll tubes and egg cartons should be torn up.
+Cardboard should be torn up (with labels and stickers removed), paper and newspaper should be shredded or scrunched up.
+Toilet roll/kitchen roll tubes and egg carton bases can be left whole in order to create air pockets.
 Wood chips are useful as they hold structure and create pathways for air.

-In winter, in order to boost the breakdown process you can add bokashi bran (available separately), fermented waste from a bokashi bin, or a bucketful of mature compost.
-A Winter Jacket is also available separately to provide insulation during cold months, but this must be removed in warmer weather or the temperature inside the unit will become too hot for the composting creatures to survive.
+You can boost the breakdown process by adding bokashi bran (available separately), fermented waste from a bokashi bin, or a bucketful of mature compost.
+An Insulating Jacket is also available separately to provide insulation to maintain ideal internal temperatures.
+It should be removed in warm weather or the temperature inside the unit will become too hot for the composting creatures to survive.